-In 2020, the College celebrates 50 years of delivering educational opportunities to the youth services sector.
+In 2020, the College celebrated 50 years of delivering educational opportunities to the youth services sector.
 Many of its alumni have gone on to lead and influence the development and delivery of such services across the world.
-An affordable plan to deliver a legacy for the College will be explored and developed in the coming 12 months.

 The Board is forecasting to meet all its financial liabilities.